Plain of Reeds: History

 Pre-Angkor remains along the Vàm Cỏ indicate that the Vàm Cỏ originally connected with the main Mekong riverways at Dong Thap Muoi and would have formed the main route from Cambodia to the South China Sea.
 However, when the river silted up the Khmers abandoned the area.

 Đồng Tháp Mười had served as a base for rebels and bandits throughout Vietnam's recent history.
-During the First Indochina War, the swamp frequently served as a base for the Viet Minh, though the French anticipated and prevented this on at least one occasion.
+During the First Indochina War, the swamp frequently served as a base for the communist-led Viet Minh, though the French anticipated and prevented this on at least one occasion.

-The area was used as a base by Ba Cụt.
+The area was used as a base by Ba Cụt, a Vietnamese military commander of the Hòa Hảo religious sect.

 During the Vietnam War the Plain covered an area of 2500 square miles across Kien Tuong, Kien Phong, Hậu Nghĩa, Long An and Định Tường Provinces and again served as a base for Vietcong forces.
 From 1–8 January 1966 U.S., Australian and Army of the Republic of Vietnam (ARVN) forces conducted Operation Marauder/Operation An Dan 564 in the area.